Bitcoin ATM FAQ

 What are different service types listed on the site?

 The site lists locations where bitcoins can be bought with cash, or sold for cash.
+Service has to be provided at constant business address and during standard hours, where users can come without preliminary agreements.
 There are many various types of services, which we sum up in three main categories:

 - Bitcoin ATM: a dedicated device to buy and / or sell cryptocurrency for cash.
 There are several criteria used to detect if a location is a bitcoin ATM: